DuckHats/Portfoli/README.md

 ## 📄 License

-© 2024 DuckHats.
+© 2025 DuckHats.
 All rights reserved.

 ## 🤝 Contributing

 We're always looking for new ducks to join our pond!
 Designers, developers, and dreamers welcome.

-Contact: hello@duckhats.cat
+Contact: info@duckhats.cat

 ---